Angela Merkel defends lobbying for disgraced Wirecard | DW | 23.04.2021

 "For me it is normal to accept requests for conversations from former members of my government," Merkel said.

-This week has been considered the climax of the Wirecard parliamentary inquiry, which has already convened for over 300 hours and reviewed hundreds of thousands of pages of documents.
+This week has been considered the climax of the Wirecard parliamentary inquiry, which has already convened for more than 300 hours and reviewed hundreds of thousands of pages of documents.

 Scholz, who is running as a Social Democrat chancellor candidate in this year's election, said he had implemented reforms and strengthened BaFin's powers as a direct consequence of last year's events.